yigithankarabulut/kfs-1/README.md

-# KFS-1
+# kfs-1

 A minimal 32-bit kernel-from-scratch project with a containerized toolchain and quick run via QEMU.
+This is part 1 of a multi-step KFS series.
+The plan is to progress from KFS-1 up to KFS-9, iteratively building toward an end-to-end kernel (from boot to core subsystems).
+Each step will add focused capabilities while keeping the codebase approachable.

 ## Project Overview